nebdil/shopify-backend-challenge/README.md

 - Clone repo: `git clone https://github.com/nebdil/shopify-backend-challenge.git <repo>`
 - Go into the cloned directory: `cd <repo>`
 - Install dependencies: `npm install` or `yarn install`
-- If using nodemon, start the server with `nodemon server.js` and if not with `node server.js`
+- Start the server with: `node server.js`

 If the project is going to be tested online, go to `http://35.196.190.192/graphql` and try out some of the example queries, or any other CRUD operation that is setup under the folder `graphql/`.